 In the normal course of business, KPP, from time to time, is subject to allegations that may or do result in litigation.
 KPP evaluates such allegations by conducting investigations to determine the validity of each potential claim.
 Based upon the advice of legal counsel, management records an estimate of the amount of ultimate expected loss, if any, for each.
 Events could occur that would cause the estimate of ultimate loss to differ materially in the near term.

 Note 9: Operating Leases

-KPP has a noncancellable operating lease for office space that expires in 2020.
-This lease contains a renewal option for one additional five-year period.
-Future minimum lease payments as of December 31, 2019, were approximately \$26,000 in 2020.
+KPP has a noncancelable operating lease for office space that expires in 2025.
+Future minimum lease payments as of December 31, 2020, were approximately \$224,000.

 Note 10: Subsequent Events